• Skip to primary navigation

 Chicken Marinade

-• In a medium-size mixing bowl, combine the chicken with marinade ingredients including the first 1 teaspoon portion of soy sauce, the first 1 teaspoon portion of ginger garlic paste, ⅛ teaspoon of chili powder or paprika (optional, for red color), ⅛ teaspoon ground black pepper, 1 egg white, the first 2 teaspoon portion of cornstarch, and 1 ½ tablespoons of all-purpose flour.
-Mix until the chicken is well coated.
+• In a medium-sized mixing bowl, combine the chicken with marinade ingredients, including 1 teaspoon of soy sauce, 1 teaspoon portion of ginger garlic paste, ⅛ teaspoon of chili powder or paprika (optional, for red color), ⅛ teaspoon ground black pepper, 1 egg white, the first 2 teaspoon portion of cornstarch, and 1 ½ tablespoons of all-purpose flour.
+Mix until the chicken is well-coated.

-• Set the chicken aside and allow it to marinate in the refrigerator for an hour.
-Longer is OK.
+• Set the chicken aside and allow it to marinate in the refrigerator for at least 1 hour.
+Longer is better.

 Frying the Marinated Chicken

-• Heat your oil in a deep skillet, frying pan, wok, or Dutch Oven to 375 degrees F (190 degrees C) over medium to medium-high heat.
+• Heat your oil in a deep skillet, frying pan, wok, or Dutch Oven to 375℉ (190℃) over medium to medium-high heat.
 When frying chunked chicken, you only need about 3 tablespoons of oil, meatballs require at least a ½-inch depth of cooking oil to fry. *You need enough oil to come up at least halfway onto your chicken meatballs.

 • Deep fry the chicken pieces or formed meatballs until golden in appearance and crisped.
-Break open a meatball or use a digital meat thermometer to check that the chicken has reached an internal temperature of 165 degrees F (74 degrees C).
+Break open a meatball or use a digital meat thermometer to check that the chicken has reached an internal temperature of 165℉ (74℃).
 You should not see pink meat either!

 • Remove the cooked chicken from your skillet (wok, etc.) and transfer to a paper towel-lined plate or tray.